twbs/bootstrap/site/content/docs/5.2/getting-started/vite.md

 ## Import Bootstrap

-1. **Set up Bootstrap Sass import in `vite.config.js`.** Your configuration file is now complete and should match the snippet below.
-The only new part here is the `resolve` section.
+1. **Set up Bootstrap's Sass import in `vite.config.js`.** Your configuration file is now complete and should match the snippet below.
+The only new part here is the `resolve` section—we use this to add an alias to our source files inside `node_modules` to keep imports as simple as possible.

    <!-- eslint-skip -->
    ```js